Inference on high-dimensional implicit dynamic models using a guided intermediate resampling filter: Parameter inference using the GIRF

 The iterated filtering approach of \citet{ionides2015inference} is a plug-and-play parameter estimation algorithm that finds the maximum likelihood estimate (MLE) of multi-dimensional parameters via an SMC approximation to an iterated, perturbed Bayes map.
 This algorithm, when implemented via a plug-and-play SMC filtering approach, provides plug-and-play inference on unknown model parameters.
 Iterated filtering runs a sequence of particle filter on the augmented space comprising the latent variable and the parameter, where the parameters are subject to random perturbations at each time point.
 The size of perturbations decrease over iterations to induce convergence.
 In the limit where the perturbation size approaches zero, \citet{ionides2015inference} showed that the distribution of filtered parameters approaches a point mass at the MLE under regularity conditions.

-Algorithm~\ref{alg:2} presents an iterated guided intermediate resampling filter (iGIRF).
-The algorithm starts with an initial set of parameters $\left\{\Theta^{0,j} \giventh j\in 1\mycolon J\right\}$.
-At the beginning of the $m$-th iteration, the parameter component of each particle is perturbed from its current position $\Theta^{m-1,j}$ with kernel $\kappa_0$ independently for each $j\in 1\mycolon J$.
+Algorithm~\ref{alg:iGIRF} presents an iterated guided intermediate resampling filter (iGIRF).
+The algorithm starts with an initial set of parameters $\left\{\Theta^{0,j} \giventh j\in 1\col J\right\}$.
+At the beginning of the $m$-th iteration, the parameter component of each particle is perturbed from its current position $\Theta^{m-1,j}$ with kernel $\kappa_0$ independently for each $j\in 1\col J$.
 A pre-set decreasing sequence $(\sigma_m)_{m=1:M}$ determines the size of perturbation.
-The initial latent variables $X_{t_0}^{F,j}$ are drawn from the parameterized initial latent distribution, as follows:
+The initial latent variables $\tilde X_{t_0}^{1:J}$ are drawn from the initial latent distributions parameterized by the perturbed parameters $\tilde \Theta_{t_0}^{m,1:J}$, as follows:

 Parameters are perturbed at each intermediate time $t_{n,s}$ with kernel $\kappa_{n,s}$, and the states are then drawn from the parameterized transition kernel: